 The typical rehabilitee within the earnings-related pension system was 47 years old and suffered from a musculoskeletal disease.
 The rehabilitation was usually carried out in the form of a work try-out either for the current or a new employer.

-In 2019, a total of 7,900 persons completed their rehabilitation.
-Of the rehabilitees, more than 70 per cent returned to work or continued studying.
-Only 5 per cent retired on a full disability pension.
-The rehabilitation is considered successful if the rehabilitee finds work or continues to study and retirement on a disability pension is prevented.
+In 2020, a total of 7,400 persons completed their rehabilitation.
+Of the rehabilitees, almost 70 per cent returned to work or continued studying.
+Only 6 per cent retired on a full disability pension.

 Statistical tables and figures: